Boiler Servicing Bromley — Verified Heating Engineers

 Frequently asked questions — Boiler Servicing Bromley

-You must arrange an annual Gas Safety inspection by a Gas Safe registered engineer, obtain a CP12 certificate and provide a copy to your tenants within 28 days of issue.¹ You must also provide a copy to any new tenant before they move in.
+You must arrange an annual gas safety check by a Gas Safe registered engineer, obtain a Landlord Gas Safety Record (LGSR — often still called a CP12) and provide a copy to existing tenants within 28 days of the check.² You must also provide a copy to any new tenant before they move in.

-A service on an unserviced boiler in BR6 hard water will almost certainly identify scale accumulation on the heat exchanger and low or absent inhibitor in the system water.
+A service on a long-unserviced boiler in BR6 hard water will commonly identify scale accumulation on the heat exchanger and low or absent inhibitor in the system water.
 The engineer may recommend a power flush before or shortly after the service.

 Expect a longer service visit than a routinely maintained boiler — the engineer needs to assess the full condition of the system, not just carry out standard checks.
-If a serious safety fault is found, the engineer applies ID or AR categorisation and is required to act accordingly.¹
+If a serious safety fault is found, the engineer applies the relevant GIUSP unsafe-situations categorisation (ID or AR) and follows the corresponding procedure, including seeking permission to disconnect or otherwise make the situation safe.³

 A standard boiler service focuses on the boiler and its immediate components — burner, heat exchanger, flue, controls and safety devices.
 It does not include a full assessment of radiators, pipework or the wider heating circuit.